varajala/microtest/docs/modules/microtest.core.utils.md

 def check_logger_object(obj: object):
   pass

-def filter_tests(module: Module, included_groups: set, excluded_groups: set) -> Types.Iterable:
+def filter_tests(module: Module, only_groups: set, excluded_groups: set) -> Types.Iterable:
   """
   Filter tests inside a given module based on their groups.

-  If included_groups is not empty, only tests with those groups are returned, even if their group is in exclude_groups.
+  If only_groups is not empty, only tests with those groups are returned, even if their group is in exclude_groups.

   If included_group is empty, the excluded_group is checked for filters.